phpmyadmin/phpmyadmin/faq.rst

 You have one of these global privileges: CREATE TEMPORARY TABLES, SHOW DATABASES, LOCK TABLES.
 Those privileges also enable users to see all the database names.
-See this `bug report
+See this `MySQL bug report #179
 <http://bugs.mysql.com/179>`_.
 So if your users do not need those
 privileges, you can remove them and their databases list will shorten.